subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid-on-substrate.md

 This is a Substrate guide.
 EVM guide is available [here](/sdk/resources/migrate/migrate-to-arrowsquid).

 ArrowSquid refers to `@subsquid/substrate-processor` versions `3.x` and above.
 It is not compatible with the FireSquid [archive](/glossary/#archives) endpoints.
-Instead, the new version uses [Subsquid Network](/subsquid-network) datasets.
+Instead, the new version uses [Subsquid Network](/subsquid-network) gateways.
 See the [Supported networks](/subsquid-network/reference/substrate-networks) page.

 The main feature introduced by the ArrowSquid update is the new ability of the [processor](/sdk/overview) to ingest unfinalized blocks directly from a network node, instead of waiting for an archive to ingest and serve it first.
 The processor can now handle forks and rewrite the contents of its database if it happens to have indexed orphaned blocks.
 This allows Subsquid-based APIs to become near real-time and respond to the on-chain activity with subsecond latency.